6.1 General Information

 - If students withdraw from a course by the late withdrawal date, the course remains on the student's record with a grade of LWD indicating late withdrawal.
 Students are permitted to withdraw late from a maximum of 3.0 credits during their studies within UTSC, FAS or UTM.

 2. If students cease to complete course requirements but do not withdraw officially by the later deadline, a grade based on the marks awarded (including a zero for any incomplete work) will be recorded.

 3. Students are not permitted to cancel or withdraw from a course in which an allegation of academic misconduct is pending, from the time of the alleged offence until the final disposition of the accusation.
 Such courses are designated GWR until the allegation is resolved.

 Students who drop all their current courses and do not intend to enrol in any other course in that session (whether Summer, Fall or Winter) are deemed as having withdrawn from the session, and must cancel their registration through ACORN.
 Students dropping all their courses in a session may wish to speak to an academic advisor from the Academic Advising & Career Centre or Office of the Registrar staff about the academic and financial consequences of withdrawal.

 6C.7 Re-enrolling UTSC Students

-Degree students in good standing who studied at a recognized degree-granting institution during their absence from UTSC may be eligible to receive transfer credit for courses completed with at least a 60% (C-).
-Students should apply for post-admission transfer credit online and make payment.
+Degree students in good standing who studied at a recognized degree-granting institution during their absence from UTSC may be eligible to receive transfer credit for courses completed with at least a 60% (C-), where the minimum passing grade is 50%.
+Students should apply for post-admission transfer credit online and make payments.
 Official final transcripts are required and should be sent directly to the Office of Admissions & Student Recruitment at UTSC.

 Enrolment in most courses is on a first-come, first-served basis.
 In order to have the application processed in time to take advantage of the wider availability of courses, students are strongly advised to submit the application to re-enrol by the dates listed below: